vegaprotocol/specs/protocol/0028-GOVE-governance.md

 A proposal can be cancelled under certain conditions by, and only by, the party which created the proposal.
 To avoid situations where the community may have acted upon proposals they "expected" to pass, a party can only cancel their proposal before a certain "cancellation threshold" is reached.

 This cancellation threshold is a fixed point before the proposal closing time.
-The duration of the period in which a proposal cannot be cancelled is defined by the network parameter `governance.proposalCancellationThreshold` (a duration string defaulting to `24h0m0s`).
+The duration of the period in which a proposal cannot be cancelled is defined by the network parameter `governance.proposal.cancellationThreshold` (a duration string defaulting to `24h0m0s`).

-i.e. Given the `governance.proposalCancellationThreshold` is `24h0m0s` a party will be able to cancel their proposal 1 day before the proposal closing time.
+i.e. Given the `governance.proposal.cancellationThreshold` is `24h0m0s` a party will be able to cancel their proposal 1 day before the proposal closing time.

 ### Mechanics